blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 # Santa_Cruz_Python_Preprocessor
+Feb 22 2024
+Lot going on.
+Will add error correction code soon.

+all code will be cleaned up and commented as soon as I find the time.

 January 18, 2024
 Playing with Bard and Chat GPT I think that the codebase will be reduced by at least 90% after I refactor it using Bard and GPT.